Hailan Hu: Career and research

 In 2008, Hu returned to China and joined the Chinese Academy of Sciences Institute of Neuroscience in Shanghai and became the principal investigator of the Hu Lab.
 Her lab has been focusing on the neural mechanisms of social dominance in mice as well as the neural mechanisms of depression and the antidepressant effects of ketamine.
 Her lab has pioneered techniques with which to probe the neural correlates of social rank.
 In 2015, Hu was recruited to become a professor and senior investigator at the QuiShi Academy for Advanced Studies within the Medical School of Zhejiang University in Hangzhou, China.
 Hu also became the executive director at the Center for Neuroscience at Zhejiang University School of Medicine.
+In November 2025, Hu was elected as an academician of the Chinese Academy of Sciences.

 Neural circuit mechanisms of social dominance

 Hu and her lab pioneered the study of neural circuit mechanisms governing social rank.
 In 2011, they showed that neurons in the medial prefrontal cortex of mice encode rank-specific information.
 Mice with higher social rank had increased strength of excitatory inputs in the layer IV pyramidal neurons of the mPFC compared to more subordinate mice.
 Further, manipulating the synaptic strength in the mPFC led to upward or downward movement in the social hierarchy, suggesting that these neurons are fundamental in the neural processes governing social rank.

 Hu and her team subsequently explored the effects of winning a social competition on social neural circuits across dominance rank.
 They found that activating the dorsomedial prefrontal cortex (dmPFC) induces winning in social competitions.
 Specifically, the medial dorsal thalamic (MDT) inputs to the dmPFC, when stimulated, led to increased dominance behavior through increased initiations of competitions and more effortful behaviors.
 They propose that mPFC neural computations are fundamental in guiding dominance based behaviors, such as competition.

 An important contribution that Hu and her team made to the field was the establishment of reliable tests to assess dominance rank in a hierarchy.
 They use a behavioral assay called the "tube test" to obtain information about a mouse's rank.
 This test involves two mice from a cage meeting head to head in a small tube.
 Since both mice cannot fit to pass each other in the tube, one mouse is pushed by the other.
 The winner of this social encounter is the mouse that pushes the other mouse out.
 The tube test is performed in a round-robin type fashion such that the mouse that wins the mouse encounters across several days and continues to win in a stable way is deemed the dominant mouse.
 The correlation between tube test wins and dominance allows a researcher to then probe the neural correlates of dominance or other biological phenomena in relation to dominance.